danbev/learning-assembly/README.md

 a memory read (since this is a continous memory it should be in the cache) and then storing that in a register to use.

-When a c-style function call is made it places the required arguments on the stack and the `call` instruction places the return address onto the stack aswell.
+When a c-style function call is made it places the required arguments on the stack and the `call` instruction places the return address onto the stack as well.

 ```c
 int doit(int i) {